MicrosoftDocs/visualstudio-docs/docs/containers/edit-and-refresh.md

 ## Container reuse

-When you use the Debug configuration, Visual Studio rebuilds only your container images and the container itself when you change the Dockerfile.
+When you use [Fast Mode](container-build.md#debugging), which Visual Studio normally uses for the Debug configuration, Visual Studio rebuilds only your container images and the container itself when you change the Dockerfile.
 If you don't change the Dockerfile, Visual Studio reuses the container from an earlier run.

 If you manually modified your container and want to restart with a clean container image, use the **Build** > **Clean** command in Visual Studio, and then build as normal.

-When you're using the Release configuration, Visual Studio rebuilds the container each time the project is built.
+When you're not using Fast Mode, which is typical for the Release configuration, Visual Studio rebuilds the container each time the project is built.

+You can configure when Fast Mode is used; see [How to configure Visual Studio Container Tools](container-tools-configure.md).

 ## Troubleshoot